rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/use_cases/knowledge_reuse.md

 3. **Advanced Filtering**
    You can also use advanced filters to narrow down the search results.
-For example, you can filter by `Document Type` or `Governing Law`.
+For example, you can filter by `Contract Type` or `Jurisdiction`.
 Perhaps you need clauses in English, but from past contracts governed by German law.
 You can select `English` in the language filter and `German` in the governing law filter.